 Students are expected to start on the course commencement date of their Confirmation of Enrolment (COE).
 Student visa holders who do not commence their course or make arrangements for an alternative start date within 2 weeks of their CoE start date will have their CoE processed as non-commenced.

 All students must maintain satisfactory course progress.
 To achieve satisfactory course progress you need to achieve competency in 50% or more of the subjects/course requirements during a study period.
 Continuous breach of this condition may lead to expulsion and reporting to the Department of Education/Department of Home Affairs.
-For more information on the Course Progress Policy click here.
+For more information, please consult your Written Agreement or Speak to a Greystone College staff or faculty member.

 Students transferring to Greystone College from another provider before completing six months of your principal course of study, your enrolment is subject to the provision of a letter of release from the other education provider.
 Please refer to Greystone College's Student Handbook